Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights - NewsBreak

 Bears stats and trends

-- In Chicago's 11 games this year, it has four wins against the spread.
+- Chicago has played 11 games, with four wins against the spread.

-- This year, the Bears are winless against the spread when entering a game as an underdog of 7.5 points or more (in three chances).
+- The Bears have yet to cover the spread this season when underdogs by 7.5 points or more in three chances.

-- Chicago's games this season have eclipsed the over/under in 25% of its opportunities (three times in 12 games with a set point total).
+- Chicago's games this year have gone over the total in three out of 12 opportunities (25%).

-- The Bears rack up 16.3 points per game, comparable to the 18.4 the Cardinals give up.
+- The Bears rack up 16.3 points per game, comparable to the 18.4 the Cardinals surrender.

-- Chicago is 4-1 against the spread and 3-2 overall in games when it puts up more than 18.4 points.
+- Chicago is 4-1 against the spread and 3-2 overall when the team records more than 18.4 points.

-- When Chicago totals more than 317.8 yards, the team is 2-5 against the spread and 2-4 overall.
+- When Chicago picks up more than 317.8 yards, the team is 2-5 against the spread and 2-4 overall.

-- The Bears have turned the ball over 15 times, four fewer times than the Cardinals have forced turnovers (19).
+- The Bears have 15 giveaways this season, while the Cardinals have 19 takeaways.

 Home and road insights

-- Chicago has two wins against the spread, and is 2-3 overall, at home this season.
+- Chicago has covered the spread twice at home, and is 2-3 overall there, this year.

-- This year, in five home games, Chicago has hit the over once.
+- In five home games this season, Chicago has gone over the total once.

-- In away games, Arizona is 6-0 against the spread, and 6-0 overall.
+- Away from home, Arizona is unbeaten against the spread and 6-0 overall.

-- The Cardinals are unbeaten ATS (1-0) as 7.5-point favorites or more on the road.
+- The Cardinals are unbeaten ATS (1-0) away from home as 7.5-point favorites or more.

 Powered by Data Skrive.